Weekend links 474

 “Just what it does to one, I am not sure.
 Perhaps it merely produces a derangement or metamorphosis of sensations, like hashish; or perhaps it serves to stimulate some rudimentary organ, some dormant sense of the human brain.
 At any rate there is, as clearly as I can put it, an altering of the perception of time — of actual duration — into a sort of space-perception.
 One sees the past, and also the future, in relation to one’s own physical self, like a landscape stretching away on either hand.
 You don’t see very far, it is true — merely the events of a few hours in each direction; but it’s a very curious experience; and it helps to give you a new slant on the mystery of time and space.
 It is altogether different from the delusions of mnophka.”

 I was hoping the story might have been illustrated for its early printings but it seems not.
 The best I can find is this card design; there’s also a metal song by a band named Innsmouth that was released as a double-bill single in 2012.
-Smith’s story can be read in full at Eldritch Dark.
+Smith’s story may be read in full at Eldritch Dark.

 Previously on { feuilleton }